The Adventure of the Bruce-Partington Plans: Plot

 Holmes next goes to the office from which the plans were stolen.
 Sidney Johnson, the senior clerk, tells Holmes that, as always, he was the last man out of the office that night, and that he had put the papers in the safe.
 Anyone coming in afterwards to steal them would have needed three keys (for the building, the office, and the safe), but no duplicates were found on West's body, and only the late Sir James had all three keys.
-Johnson also mentions that one of the seven recovered papers includes an invention without which the submarine could not be properly built.
-Holmes also discovers that it is possible to see what is happening inside the office from outside even when the iron shutters are closed.
+Johnson also mentions that one of the seven recovered papers includes a unique invention, without which the submarine could not be properly built.
+Holmes also discovers that it is possible to see what is happening inside the office from outside, as the iron shutters do not close properly.

 After leaving, Holmes finds that the clerk at the nearby Underground station remembers seeing West on the evening in question.
 Deeply shaken by something, he had taken a train to London Bridge.

-Acting on information from Mycroft, and on what he has learnt thus far, Holmes identifies a person of interest, Hugo Oberstein, a known foreign agent who left town shortly after West's murder.
-Some small reconnaissance shows Holmes that Oberstein's house backs onto an above-ground Underground line, and that, owing to traffic at a nearby junction, trains often stop right under his windows.
-It seems clear now that West's body was laid on the train roof just there.
+Acting on information from Mycroft, and on what he has learnt thus far, Holmes identifies a person of interest: Hugo Oberstein, a known foreign agent who left town shortly after West's murder.
+Some small reconnaissance shows Holmes that Oberstein's house backs onto an above-ground portion of the Underground line; furthermore, owing to traffic at a nearby junction, trains often stop right under his windows.
+It seems clear that West's body was laid on the train roof just there.